SHSharkar/MCP-Mathematics/README.md

 ## Contributing

-We welcome contributions that keep our high standards for code quality.
+We welcome contributions that maintain our high standards for code quality.
 When you contribute:

 - Write clean, comment-free production code
 - Include complete type annotations
 - Add complete test coverage for new features
-- Maintain a clean, logical git history
+- Keep a clean, logical git history

 ## Acknowledgments